eleinah/paclean/README.md

 ---

-### <ins> Issues </ins>

-If you experience any issues, feel free to open an issue here on GitHub. **Please let it be known that this may not run as smooth on older/weaker hardware** - this is something on my TODO I need to get around to.

----

 <sub> *I will be evolving this project by rewriting it in Go and giving it a different name - stay tuned!
 More functionality and speed!* </sub>